URUWorks/TeroSubtitler/README.md

 ## Features

 - User-friendly and multi-language interface
-- Fully fledged editing with SMPTE and MEDIA modes
+- Fully fledged editing with SMPTE and Media modes
 - Support for various subtitle formats
 - Multi-level undo/redo
 - Search and replace